shivyyy001/Trie-Your_Own_Dictionary/README.md

 ### Steps to Compile and Run on Online IDE or any personal IDE :
 ###### (like GDB online debugger and compiler or CodeBlocks)
 - Download and extract both files to save it in your local system.
-- In case of personal IDE -> open both files in your personal IDE , Compile both files , and Run the Main_Function.c file to execute.
+- In case of personal IDE -> open all files in your personal IDE , Compile all files , and Run the Main_Function.c file to execute.
-- In case of Online IDE   -> upload both files on Online IDE , Compile both files , and Run the Main_Function.c file to execute.
+- In case of Online IDE   -> upload all files on Online IDE , Compile all files , and Run the Main_Function.c file to execute.

 ### Steps to Compile and Run in VI Editor in Linux :
 ###### For Trie.c file ->